 Personal Protective Equipment

 Staff have completed up-to-date training on infection control specifically for COVID-19.
 Staff have been instructed to follow the relevant hand-washing/sanitising regimes.
-There is currently ample supply of gloves available.
-We have had difficulty accessing masks over the past month but anticipate there should be an appropriate supply for the next couple of weeks.
-We are still sourcing personal hand santisers for staff.
+There is currently ample supply of gloves, face masks and hand sanitiser available for staff to utilise whilst working.

 If we must cease service due to COVID-19, service users have been notified that it would be prudent to implement an emergency management plan.
 If a service user were to contract COVID-19, provision of supports would be reviewed on a case-by-case basis.